Epilepsy Health Center

 That's not to say that dealing with epilepsy is easy, and it will almost certainly change your family.
 As a parent of a child with epilepsy, you'll have new responsibilities.
 Obviously, you'll need to make sure that your child is getting good medical care, but there's more to it than that.

-You'll have to make sure that your child takes medications, and learns how to avoid triggers of seizures.
+You'll have to make sure that your child takes medications.
 You may also have to become an advocate for your child, explaining epilepsy to family, friends, and teachers who may not understand the condition or be frightened by it.

-So while it may be tough being the parent of a child with epilepsy sometimes, just remember that treatment works.
+So while it may be tough being the parent of a child with epilepsy sometimes, just remember that treatment works, and a child with epilepsy should have a pretty normal life with few limitations.
 Epilepsy is not nearly as scary as it sounds.

 Defining Epilepsy

-Turk and Moshe stress that epilepsy isn't a single disease.
-Instead, it's a blanket term: a person who has epilepsy has seizures, but the cause and the type of those seizures can be very different.
-As an analogy, Turk notes that while prostate and breast cancer are both cancers, the causes, development and treatment of those conditions is not the same.
-There are many different types of epilepsy and they may require different treatments.
-"We're learning also that epilepsy in children is a very different beast than epilepsy in the elderly, or epilepsy in women," Turk says.
-"The condition can't be treated by a one size fits all approach."
+Epilepsy isn't a single disease.
+Instead, it's a blanket term: A person who has epilepsy has seizures, but the cause and the type of those seizures can be very different.
+Experts point to prostate and breast cancer as an analogy.
+Both are cancers, but the causes, development, and treatment of those conditions are not the same.
+There are many different types of epilepsy that may require different kinds of treatments.